zaferyumruk/Unfed/README.md

 ## About the game

 Foods spawn, gatherers collect..\
-They can collect and fill their bags,\
+Gatherers can collect and fill their bags.\
-Or they can be a brute.. stun others and steal their food!\
+Or they can be brutes.. stun others and gather from others' backpacks.\
 Every action tires gatherers till they.. fall asleep.\
-Those that DIGESTED the most food prevails the gathering :)
+whoever DIGESTED the most food prevails the gathering :)

 Every gatherer has a line of sight.
 They do not forget the fruit they see.
 But what they remember may be long gone (if there is at least one gatherer knows a location of a fruit which he/she has no sight to but is recently collected by someone else, fruit appears as a dot.. of disappointment)